 - Students should either be familiar with web design software or have the aptitude to learn new software quickly and easily.
 Students who have no experience of web design software and who find learning new software applications difficult are advised to undertake specific training prior to the commencement of the course.

 - All students must have good English language skills because:

 - A number of assessed elements require written submissions.

-- A high proportion of communication on the programme takes place online and is text based (blog, forum etc.).
+- A high proportion of communication on the programme takes place online and is text based (blog, messaging etc.).

 - Creating good web copy is an important skill for web designers.